-Under these assumptions, Option 1C is found to be the top-ranked option and to deliver approximately \$16.9 million in net benefits.
-Option 1C is the only option delivering positive net benefits under the central scenario, with the next best option (Option 1A) delivering net costs of \$32.9 million and so being ranked below the option of taking no action (i.e., the 'do nothing' base case).
+Under these assumptions, Option 1C is found to be the top-ranked option and to deliver approximately \$5.7 million in net benefits.
+Option 1C is the only option delivering positive net benefits under the central scenario, with the next best option (Option 1A) delivering net costs of \$37.0 million and so being ranked below the option of taking no action (i.e., the 'do nothing' base case).

-Figure 7.1 shows the overall estimated net benefit for each option under the central scenario.
+Figure 7-1 shows the overall estimated net benefit for each option under the central scenario.

-Figure 7.1: Summary of the estimated net benefits under the central scenario
+Figure 7-1: Summary of the estimated net benefits under the central scenario

-As presented in Figure 7.2, the primary category of benefits for each option is the avoided risk costs, which range from \$25.5 million under Option 1C to \$28.4 million under Option 1A/1B.
-The impact on the wholesale market ranges from gross benefits of \$62.7 million (for Option 1B) to gross market costs of \$16.6 million (for Option 3).
+As presented in Figure 7-2, the primary category of benefits for Option 1A, Option 1C and Option 3 is the avoided risk costs, which range from \$10.2 million under Option 1C to \$12.6 million under Option 1A/1B.
+The impact on the wholesale market ranges from significant gross benefits (for Option 1B, which have been redacted to preserve confidentiality) to gross market costs of \$5.1 million (for Option 3).
 Option 1C is found to have a negligible effect on the wholesale market.

-Figure 7.2: Breakdown of present value costs and benefits under the central scenario
+Figure 7-2: Breakdown of present value costs and benefits under the central scenario25

-The estimated gross wholesale market cost for Option 3 is due to it reducing the impedance on the existing 330 kV flow-path from Armidale to Tamworth to Liddell, which increases the proportion of flow across that path rather than the assumed 500 kV route from Armidale to Tamworth to Bay swater as part of the New England REZ augmentation.
-This causes the 330 kV lines from Tamworth to Liddell to bind sooner, which results in lower transfer limits between northern NSW and central NSW than under the base case and so a wholesale market cost from Option 3 (which is the case in all three scenarios modelled).
+The estimated gross wholesale market cost for Option 3 is due to it reducing the impedance on the existing 330 kV flow-path from Armidale to Tamworth to Liddell, which increases the proportion of flow across that path relative to the assumed 500 kV route from Armidale to Tamworth to Baywater (the New England REZ augmentation) compared to the proportion in the base case.
+This is expected to increase the binding constraints in the 330 kV lines from Tamworth to Liddell, resulting in lower transfer limits between northern NSW and central NSW than under the base case and so a wholesale market cost from Option 3 (which is the case in all three scenarios modelled).
 Since NSW demand cannot be met as easily from generation in northern NSW or Queensland in light of the lower transfer limits, more generation capacity is forecast to be built in central NSW than under the base case (which is the primary driver of the market cost for Option 3, i.e., the black bar shown above for Option 3).